-- A photograph taken during 1906 of the Vorwerk and Laurier families is likely upon the marking the birth of Frederick Augustus Vorwerk.
+- A photograph taken during 1906 of the Vorwerk and Laurier families celebrates the birth of Frederick Augustus Vorwerk.
 Josephina Schwab Vorwerk, mother of August Vorwerk and Friederika Vorwerk Laurier, also appears in the photo, having arrived in the US in November 1905 for an extended visit following the death of her husband Friedrich in August 1905.
 Pictured are Carl Laurier, Josephina Vorwerk, Elizabeth Kammerer Vorwerk, Friedericka Vorwerk Laurier holding infant Frederick, and Eugene Laurier.
-August Vorwerk was probably the photographer.
+August Vorwerk likely was the photographer.

 - A photograph was made of the August Vorwerk and Eugen Laurier families about 1909.